Leadership Across Difference

 (Arthur Brooks from Love Your Enemies p.
 89 in ePub)

 Humanize Others: Respect others as human beings even when you don’t respect their views/actions or don’t know them personally.
 It can be especially important to focus on those you don’t see as part of your “us.”
 Counteract the tendency to automatically & carelessly put others into categories that deny their full humanity.
-Counteract explicit & implicit stereotypes about others/groups (see “Biases”, above) by recognizing humanity in each person/group.
+Counteract explicit & hidden stereotypes about others/groups (see “Biases”, above) by recognizing the humanity in each person/group.

 As professor john a. powell states: “… even if the people of our respective communities or our countries are acting in ways that we believe are unworthy of human beings… we must still care enough for them so their lives are in ours.
 Their question and ours become inseparable.”